British Car Brands (manufacturer car companies, logos)

 Arash Logo

-The founder of the private company is Arash Farboud.
-At first, it was called Farboud Limited, but later it was renamed in honor of the founder.
-The company began developing its first sports car, the Farboud GT, in 1999 and introduced it in 2001.
+Arash Farboud is the founder of the privately owned company.
+It was initially called Farboud Limited but was later renamed after the founder.
+The company began developing its first sports car, the Farboud GT, in 1999 and unveiled it in 2001.

 Ascari